 For help with detective work about the thing (and/or its ingredients/components) that you want to follow, the agricultural and/or manufacturing processes they go through, the ships that they travel on, the research that may have been done on them already, the campaigns that may have focused on them, and the specific companies that manufacture them, these websites are recommended:

-How Stuff Works - How Stuff Is Made - Sourcemap - Wikichains - Project Label - alibaba.com - Ethical Consumer’s Current Boycotts List and Buyers’ Guides - Corporatewatch - Women Working Worldwide - No Sweat - Supply Chain Times - supplymanagement.com - United Students Against Sweatshops- Students and Scholars Against Corporate Misbehaviour - Nexis & Box of Broadcasts (newspaper and TV show databases - check your library subscription) - Google Scholar - Google Books - 94 Elements - Tales of Things - free2work - Slavery Footprint - Shipwreck Log - add more here!
+How Stuff Works - How Stuff Is Made - Sourcemap - Wikichains - Project Label - alibaba.com - Ethical Consumer’s Current Boycotts List and Buyers’ Guides - Corporatewatch - Women Working Worldwide - No Sweat - Supply Chain Times - supplymanagement.com - United Students Against Sweatshops- Students and Scholars Against Corporate Misbehaviour - Nexis & Box of Broadcasts (newspaper and TV show databases - check your library subscription) - Google Scholar - Google Books - 94 Elements - World of Matter - Tales of Things - free2work - Slavery Footprint - Shipwreck Log - add more here!

 If you know about other websites that can help with followthethings detective work, please contact us at firstname.lastname@example.org or post details in the comment box below.